xaviershay/ori-tracker/README.md

 Ori Tracker
 ===========

 Live traces of Ori runs.
 It uses a desktop component similar to the livesplit auto-splitter to capture Ori's position, then sends it to a remote server for plotting on a map.

 Also included is a map stitcher to create the map from in-game screenshots.
-It doesn't work yet though.
+It technically works, though has a lot of hard-coded nonsense and will require some hacking to get working on your machines.

 Development
 -----------